Open daily for lunch 12:00pm to 3pm

 Thus, began the transformation of Kubel’s from a neighborhood watering hole to a full-service tavern.
 Throughout these many years, Kubel’s has always been a family run business and a mainstay of the Barnegat Light community; and, continues to be so to this day.
 Sadly, Moose and Tom are both gone, but Egan and his family are committed to carrying on the venerable traditions started all those years ago: good food, good drink, good times.

 And so it goes…

-New 2018 grey Sweatshirts & Long-sleeve T-shirts are now available.
-Summer 2018 T-shirts will be available in May.
+2018 grey Sweatshirts & Long-sleeve T-shirts are available.
 All retail is available for purchase at the restaurant or can be shipped for an additional fee (call 609-494-8592).